Glyochi/LLLM-serving/gly-gateway/README.md

 - Add `target/generated-sources/protobuf/java` as one of the source directories following [this](https://www.baeldung.com/maven-add-src-directories)
 - The application was serving fine?
 I guess it was only for LSP

+# Application.yml
+- Automatically loaded in via auto configuration of certain module.
+Else has to be loaded in manually (GemmaConfig)

 # Model config
 - Loaded from application.yml